Mayank-Jain-1/25-Dollars-project/README.md

 - This is a simple static webpage made from html and css.
 - Made for an assignment submission
-- Click on the bottom navigation Orders button to get redirected to the other page
+- Click on the bottom navigation Products button to get redirected to the other page

-**Note** -  *The design is only for mobile viewwidths.*
+**Note** - _The design is only for mobile viewwidths._

 ## What i learnt

 - I learnt making the animation for the radio button slider (sliding green circle)